 How to Measure Plant Pots

 To measure plant pots, hold a ruler on one end of the pot and move it through the other side to the widest point for round-shaped pots.
-If your planter pot is square or rectangular, measure the length and width.
+If your planter pot is square or rectangular, determine the length and width.
 The depth is measured from the bottom to the top.

-How are Plant Pots commonly Sized?
+How are Plant Pots Measured?

-- Diameter
+- Volume

-- Depth
+- Diameter.

 - Place a tape measure or ruler across the pot’s top rim at its widest part/point.